davidmfinol/davidmfinol.github.io/gameci-1_intro.md

 ## Continue

-If you would like to read about the jobs in more detail, I'd recommend continuing with [GameCI 2: Testing](gameci-2_testing.html).
+If you would like to read about the jobs in more detail, continue with [GameCI 2: Testing](gameci-2_testing.html).